Central African Republic–France relations: Aid

 In 2014, France contributed €170 million Euros in aid to CAR.
 This aid money paid for civilian assistance in addition to military expenditure, humanitarian assistance, support of the electoral process, support for the end of the crisis and democratic governance in the country.
 At the donors' conference in Brussels on 17 November 2016, France announced €85 million in aid over three years, including €15 million for the "Bêkou" fund.

 Trade

 In 2016, trade between the Central African Republic and France totalled $50 million USD.
 French multi-national companies such as Air France and Orange S.A. operate in CAR.

+As of 2022, imports from France accounted for $50,308 million, a significant decrease from €109,426 million in 2017.